 If you do not have long-term accommodation when you arrive in Helsinki, we advise you to book a hostel or hotel in advance.
 You can find more information on short- and long-term accommodation here.

 All new students should begin their studies at Arcada by participating in the Introduction Days.
 You will get all the information you need to begin your studies at Arcada during these days.
 The student portal Start contains a lot of information you need when beginning your studies at Arcada, including the schedule for, content of and material from the Introduction Days.
 If you arrive after the Introduction Days please read the chapter below, about arriving late, carefully!

 You may apply for accreditation of previous studies after participating in the Introduction Days.
 You can read more about it here.

 Your study plan (curriculum)

 You are probably interested in what kind of courses your degree programme comprises.
-Please click here and choose your degree programme and the academic year 2019-2020 in order to take a closer look at your own study plan (curriculum).
+Please click here and choose your degree programme and the upcoming academic year in order to take a closer look at your own study plan (curriculum).